serhatarslan-hub/cs244-ICW_testing/README.md

 </center>

-Unfortunately about two thirds our URL tests failed due to http timeouts, packet losses during transmission, and receiving FIN or RST packets before any retransmission.
-Especially receiving FIN or RST packets was the most common way of failing a test.
-The main reason for this issue is because we were sending a request for a non-existing page with a very long name, and some web-sites were not including the name of the page in their responses, so the responses would be shorter then the ICW size.
-Nevertheless, requesting for the main page would not ensure a long response anyway.
-(Most URLs use HTTPS, so requesting for the main page from port 80 returns 'Moved Permanently' error)

-Satisfyingly, we have obtained more than 3500 successful results which would help us to see the general distribution of ICW size throughout the Internet.
-The distribution is presented in table 3 below.
-Please note that the number of category 2 URLs is about 3 thousand which is compatible with the number of category 1 URLs.
+We have obtained about 3,500 successful results which help us to see the general distribution of ICW size throughout the Internet.
+The number of category 2 URLs is about 3,000, comparable with the number of category 1 URLs.
 Category 2 URLs denote that although we could get successful results from the URL, not all of the tests returned the same result.
 Packet loss or HTTP timeouts may cause this behavior.
-More investigation on those URLs could improve the number of category 1 URLs.
+More investigation into those URLs is required.

-Since category 1 servers are consistent with their results, we have also reproduced table 3 of the original paper from further analyzing this category.
-The original table shows ICW size values for 1 to 4 and adds a row for ICW values that are 5 or more.
-As we mentioned earlier, a table would not precisely show the ICW size distribution in the modern Internet as most of the servers have adopted larger ICW values.
-To see the ICW distribution relatively more clearly, we have added rows for ICW sizes of 8, 10, 16, and 32.
-(One could add more rows, but our results indicate that ICW values are concentrated more on 10 and 16 packets.)
-The collective results of our tests are presented below:
+The distribution of ICW sizes as a multiple of `MSS` is presented in table 3 below.
+To see the ICW distribution more clearly, we have added rows for common ICW sizes of 8, 10, 16, and 32.

 <center> Table 3: ICW: Summary results </center>